yuchengu/UIUC-CS416Project/README.md

 # UIUC-CS416Project

-A narrative visualization using drill down story.
+A narrative visualization in drill down story to demonstrate the global population distribution and growth trends for individual countries.

 Published on: https://yuchengu.github.io/UIUC-CS416Project/